 First Sergeant, Earl Douglas Brown, affectionately known as Doug, was born to a military family in Cherokee, North Carolina.
 He is proud of his Cherokee and Irish ancestry, but he is a true American through and through.
 Doug’s father and brothers were all military men, so at the age of 19 he enlisted in the U.S Marine Corps, which would lead to a decorated military career.

-Doug served in Vietnam from 64’-65’ and again in 67’, 68’ and 69’.
-In Vietnam he served in a special unit called the “Force Recon Rangers.” he would assist with secret patrols across the border and special operations while stationed in Vietnam.
+Doug served in Vietnam from 1964-1965 and again in 1967, 1968 and 1969.
+In Vietnam he served in a special unit called the “Force Recon Rangers.”
+He would assist with secret patrols across the border and special operations while stationed in Vietnam.

 After the war Doug applied to be a firefighter, he took a written test and then was sent to school in Pine Bluff Arkansas.
 While stationed in billings Montana, he flew airplanes during forest fire outbreaks.
 He eventually was transferred to Governors Island where he remained for 15 years until his retirement at Fort Hamilton in December of 2004.